jacecao/tjhzs.com/README.md

 # TJHZS

- a new version for TJHZS ,the core is module integration
+tjhzs web the new version , code name V1